mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 gp env PROJECT_ROOT='/workspace/terraform-beginner-bootcamp-2023-azure'
 ```

-Beware that this does not modify your current terminal session, but rather persists this variable for the next workspace on this repository. gp can only interact with the persistent environment variables for this repository, not the environment variables of your terminal.
-If you want to set that environment variable in your terminal, you can do so using -e:
+Beware that this does not modify my current terminal session, but rather persists this variable for the next workspace on this repository. gp can only interact with the persistent environment variables for this repository, not the environment variables of my terminal.
+If I want to set that environment variable in my terminal, I can do so using -e

-The gp CLI prints and modifies the persistent environment variables associated with your user for the current repository.
+The gp CLI prints and modifies the persistent environment variables associated with my user for the current repository.

 ### Terraform CLI fundamentals

-We use the Terraform Command Line Interface (CLI) to manage infrastructure, and interact with Terraform state, providers, configuration files, and Terraform Cloud.
+I will use the Terraform Command Line Interface (CLI) to manage infrastructure, and interact with Terraform state, providers, configuration files, and Terraform Cloud.

-The core Terraform workflow[<sup>[3]</sup>](#external-references) consists of three main steps after you have written your Terraform configuration:
+The core Terraform workflow[<sup>[3]</sup>](#external-references) consists of three main steps after I have written my Terraform configuration:

 - Initialize prepares the working directory so Terraform can run the configuration.
-- Plan enables you to preview any changes before you apply them.
+- Plan enables me to preview any changes before I apply them.
-- Apply makes the changes defined by your Terraform configuration to create, update, or destroy resources.
+- Apply makes the changes defined by my Terraform configuration to create, update, or destroy resources.

 ### Cloud provider resource names

 When creating resources in the cloud, you mostly always need to provide a unique name that complies with the cloud providers naming convention for that resource.
 Hard coding a unique name is not advisable.
 It is best to use a tool to create a random name.
-In Terraform we can use [Random Provider - random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) to do this.
+In Terraform I can use [Random Provider - random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) to do this.
 Always check the naming rules with the cloud providers documentation.
 Terraform cannot check naming rules or names availability.

 ### A simple main.tf example

 This main.tf file uses the Hashicorp Random Provider, to generate a unique 24 character lower case string.
 This string will comply with the [Storage account name](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview#storage-account-name) for an Azure Storage account.

-We use the "random_string" resource to generate a random 16 character string identified as **name**.
+I shall use the "random_string" resource to generate a random 16 character string identified as **name**.

-We define one output "random_bucket_name" that is the .result of the "random_string" resource.
+I will define one output "random_bucket_name" that is the .result of the "random_string" resource.

 main.tf
 ```hcl